 If we accept the idea that bringing out old trends and outfits re-creates the emotions of the time past, we can understand the endurance of tie-dye.
 Its first big epoch were the revolting 60s and 70s; definitely a time of full experience of life, the feeling of freedom and accomplishments.
 There are now some new designs beside the all-prevalent big spiral on the chest, but it is getting a bit dated, and usually, if you see someone wearing the typical tie-dye shirt, you get the feeling of not quite in present time.

 This is why the new fresh tie-dye from JustZen.com is such a big success.
-Nothing realy new was invented, just a creative combination of the traditional mudme, prevalent in the bigger area of Thailand and Laos, with the tie-dye of the hippie days.
+Nothing realy new was invented, just a creative combination of the traditional mudme, prevalent in parts of South-East Asia, with the tie-dye of the hippie days.
 A very interesting facet of this combination is the addition of subdued color ways.
 Or have you ever seen such a quiet, warm tie-dye jacket as the one accompanying this article?